Tampa Construction Accident Attorneys Fighting for Victims

 - Client–First Representation – As our client, your interests come first.
 This is why: (i) we make ourselves available 24/7, and (ii) we offer every client our contingency-fee representation.
 With contingency fees, you do not have to pay anything out of pocket (no fees or costs).
 We only get paid if we help you secure a financial recovery.

-After a construction site accident, you need to speak with a workplace injury attorney as soon as possible.
+After a construction site accident, you need to speak with a workplace injury lawyer as soon as possible.
 You only have a limited amount of time to file your claims; and, if you listen to your employer or the insurance companies, you may end up making mistakes that could jeopardize your legal rights.
 To get the help you need to fight for a maximum recovery, contact our Tampa, FL law offices today.

 Speak with our Tampa Construction Accident Lawyers Today

 If you have been injured or lost a loved one in a construction accident in Tampa, contact Abrahamson & Uiterwyk now for a free, no-obligation consultation.
-To speak with our experienced Tampa construction accident lawyers in confidence, call us 24/7 at (800) 753-5203, chat with a live representative online, or send us a message and we will respond as soon as possible.
+To speak with our experienced Tampa construction accident attorneys in confidence, call us 24/7 at (800) 753-5203, chat with a live representative online, or send us a message and we will respond as soon as possible.

 Due to the fact that workers’ compensation claims are often highly complex and exceedingly fact-specific, our law firm commonly works with other law firms in and around Tampa that have considerable experience in these types of cases.
 As a result, we may refer your workers’ compensation claim to a separate firm with which we typically associate and work on a co-counsel basis.